mvasilkov/OpenBalkans/README.md

 We use Satoshi's variant of [Base58][Base58].

 Post keys are considered to be globally unique.
+Any collisions should be treated as a flood attack.

 [ObjectId]: https://docs.mongodb.com/manual/reference/method/ObjectId/
 [Base58]: https://github.com/bitcoin/bitcoin/blob/master/src/base58.cpp